Corfu, information and visitors guide

 The most popular holiday hotspots are concentrated in the resorts that surround Corfu Town and along the island’s north coast.

 Whatever holiday you prefer there are plenty to be found online these days.
-Corfu is also a popular destination for independent travellers and cheap rooms are found everywhere.
+Corfu is also a popular destination for independent travelers and cheap rooms are found everywhere.

 Corfu has been a popular Greek Island holiday destination for many years.
 It lies off the north-west coast of Greece in the Ionian island group.